gabrielmcg/synergy-netlify/config-core/edit-inventory.md

 # Bare metal variables
-When deploying bare metal worker nodes, you must specify the name of the server profile template, together with the names of the two connections for your Ansible controller.
+When deploying bare metal worker nodes, you must specify the name of the Server Profile Template (SPT), together with the names of the two connections for your Ansible controller.
 If you have multiple server types in your HPE Synergy setup, you will need to set the name of the server profile template for each individual bare metal node, typically on the node decalration in the inventory file itself, rather than using a common name in the group file.

 ## Bare metal Linux variables